justinhambleton/sessionm-demo-utils/README.md

 - Anomaly Detection - a collection of scripts intended to trigger the three primary anomaly detection use cases:
   - Frequent Transactions - simulates frequent transactions by a single user in a single day.
 The current daily threshold for transactions by a single user in a single day is 5.
 This script is currently configured to burst 10 transactions for a random sample of 0.1% of the total customer population in a given demo environment.
   - Multi-accounting - this script is a bit tricky and involves randomly generating a series of users with only slight modifications to the email address.
-This attempts to simulates loyalty accounts that have been created by the same person (or same group of people, in the case of a coordinated cyber attack).
+This attempts to simulate loyalty accounts that have been created by the same person (or same group of people, in the case of a coordinated cyber attack).
+It accepts an argument to control how many customer profiles are created.
+Simulating cyber attacks requires a burst of 100 or more customer profiles.
   - Shared Accounts - simulates a situation where the same loyalty identifier is used on multiple transactions at different stores in the same day.
 Transactions with the same user_id are sent to different store_ids all within x minutes of one another.

 - Campaigns